AdryannMillos/automatic-librarian-api/README.md

 # Automatic-Librarian

-Automatic-Librarian is a web app that uses Puppeteer to scrape data from the website https://leviathancommander.wixsite.com/home/reports.
+Automatic-Librarian (automatic-librarian.vercel.app) is a web app that uses Puppeteer to scrape data from the website https://leviathancommander.wixsite.com/home/reports.
 The scraped data is then organized in a user-friendly way, allowing users to search for whatever they want with the parameters of location, commander, and date.

 ## Getting Started